JoKerDii/DS-FAS/docs/notes/questions.md

   * All trees are built in parallel.
 The final model take the majority for classification or average for regression.
   * Bagging performs variance reduction on complex trees which are easily overfitting.

+* **Bagging or Boosting?**

+  It depends on the problem and the data.

+  Both bagging and boosting decrease the variance of your single estimate as they combine several estimates from different models.
+So the result may be a model with higher stability and robustness.

+  If the problem is that the single model gets a very low performance, bagging will rarely a good choice to reduce bias.
+However, boosting could generate a combined model with lower errors.

+  If the problem is that the single model is overfitting, then bagging is the better option.
+Boosting does not help to avoid overfitting.

+  Since boosting is faced with overfitting problems, bagging is effective more often than boosting.

 * **What is AdaBoost?**

   AdaBoost is adaptive boosting.
 It is adaptive in the sense that <u>subsequent weak learners are tweaked in favor of those instances misclassified by previous classifiers</u>.
 The model is adapted to put more weight on misclassified samples and less weight on correctly classified samples.
 The final prediction is a <u>weighted average of all the weak learners, where more weight is placed on stronger learners</u>.
 Eventually, Adaboost minimizes a differentiable error function (<u>exponential loss</u>: differentiable with respect to $\widehat{y}$ and it is an <u>upper bound of error</u>).